immersve/immersve-docs/docs/guides/card-funding.md

 # Card Funding

-A Funding Source is a pointer to a source of funds for a cardholder that can be drawn upon in relation to transactions made on cards issued to that cardholder.
-A Funding Source must have been created prior to creating a card; a card must be tagged with a Funding Source at the time of card creation.

-Whilst a Funding Source is a pointer to the state of a ledger (often a blockchain address or smart contract address) it is in fact decoupled from the underlying ledger.
-For instance, when [listing Funding Sources](/api-reference/list-funding-sources) the `balance` represented within Funding Source may not always match the balance held on the underlying ledger.
-This might be due to instances where deposit or load limits have been exceeded or where Immersve AML/CFT controls have determined that the funds in question should not contribute towards the `balance`.

-Given that there is sufficient `balance` within the Funding Source at the time of presentation of a transaction on a card associated with that Funding Source then the transaction may be approved.
-Any number of cards can be created in relation to a given Funding Source and all cards associated to the Funding Source will have access to the balance held by it.
+A Funding Source is an off-chain record of available balance against which card transactions are authorized.
+A Funding Source is owned by a cardholder and can be associated with many cards transacting against the same available balance .
+A Funding Source must have sufficient balance for a transaction to be authorized.

+A Funding Source balance is eventually consistent with the on-chain deposits.
+However, the balance available to spend may differ.
+This could happen if deposit or load limits are exceeded.
+AML/CFT rules can dictate that the funds should not be included in the balance.

+A card will not authorize transactions without an associated Funding Source.
+You must reference a Funding Source when creating a card.

 ## Authentication